Themefic-Team/hydra-booking/readme.txt

 = 1.1.6 – April 21, 2025 =

-- Updated: Security isshe has been updated.
+- Updated: Security issue has been updated.
 - Compatibility: Compatible with WooCommerce (v9.8).
 - Compatibility: Compatible with WordPress (v6.8).